 - Parahom. = Request for a binding decision on confusingly similar names (parahomonymy, Art.
 53.5).

-- Group = Proposals/requests can be sorted into one of 6 taxonomic groups: Spermatophyta (Spermatoph.), Pteridophyta (Pteridoph.), Bryophyta (Bryoph.), Fungi (Fungi), Algae (Algae), and Fossils (Foss.).
+- Group = Proposals/requests can be sorted into one of 6 taxonomic groups: Spermatophytes (Spermatoph.), Pteridophytes (Pteridoph.), Bryophytes (Bryoph.), Fungi (Fungi), Algae (Algae), and Fossils (Foss.).

-- Subgroup = In Appendix III, proposals involving Spermatophyta (2), Bryophyta (2), and Algae (11) are sorted into the number of subgroups indicated.
+- Subgroup = In Appendix III, proposals involving Spermatophytes (2) and Bryophytes (3) are sorted into the number of subgroups indicated.

 - Action = The nomenclatural action sought or proposed.
 The codes used mostly involve two parts:

-- the initial capital letter: A=amend an existing conservation entry, C=conserve a name, D=seeks a binding decision on a descriptive statement, O=suppress a work, P=seeks a binding decision on parahomonymy, R=reject a name outright
+- the initial capital letter: A=amend an existing conservation entry, C=conserve a name, D=seeks a binding decision on a descriptive statement, O=suppress a work, H=seeks a binding decision on parahomonymy, P=protect a name, R=reject a name outright

 - in lower case, the rank of the name involved, if applicable: f=family, g=genus, se=section, sf=subfamily, sg=subgenus, sp=species, ssp=subspecies, st=supertribe, t=tribe, v=variety.